Francis Galton: Views

 In an effort to reach a wider audience, Galton worked on a novel entitled Kantsaywhere from May until December 1910.
-The novel described a utopia organized by a eugenic religion, designed to breed fitter and smarter humans.
+The novel described a utopia organised by a eugenic religion, designed to breed fitter and smarter humans.
 His unpublished notebooks show that this was an expansion of material he had been composing since at least 1901.
 He offered it to Methuen for publication, but they showed little enthusiasm.
 Galton wrote to his niece that it should be either "smothered or superseded".
 His niece appears to have burnt most of the novel, offended by the love scenes, but large fragments survived, and it was published online by University College, London.

+Personal life

+In January 1853, Galton met Louisa Jane Butler (1822–1897); they married on 1 August 1853.
+Their marriage of 43 years ended with the death of Galton's wife.
+They had no children.